sourcefrog/conserve/README.md

 ## S3 support

 From 23.9 Conserve supports storing backups in Amazon S3.
-AWS IAM credentials are read from the environment or, on EC2, the instance metadata service.
+AWS IAM credentials are read from the standard sources: the environment, config file, or, on EC2, the instance metadata service.

 This feature is built in by default but can be turned off by passing `cargo install --no-default-features`.